Cogosense/iOSBoostFramework/README.md

 * iOS Simulator on Intel and Apple processors.

-The iOS Simulator for Intel processors is only supported upto Xcode 16.4, from Xcode 26.1, there is no platform support for iOS simulators on x86_64.
+The iOS Simulator for Intel processors is only supported upto Xcode 16.4, from Xcode 26.1, the iOS simulator on x86_64 is not being built.

 ## Supported Libraries